Have questions? We make it easy to get in touch:

 - The essay should be at least 500 words and professional, not personal.
 While you may not currently function in a direct care role, please be sure your problem can be tied to patient outcomes.
 The problem you address in the essay is subject to faculty approval once enrolled in the DNP program and may or may not serve as your DNP project's focus.
 You may use citations and references to support your essay.
 Essays should be written according to APA Style 7th Edition and free from spelling and grammatical errors.

-- Applicants who have not yet earned an advanced practice certification must provide a thorough description of the supervised practice experience hours completed while enrolled in an NP, CRNA, CNS, or CNM program as validated by an official transcript.
+Applicants who have not yet earned an advanced practice certification must provide a thorough description of the supervised practice experience hours completed while enrolled in an NP, CRNA, CNS, or CNM program as validated by an official transcript.
+Acceptable descriptions include:

 - Completion of the Verification of Master’s Precepted Clinical Hours form, signed by an official from the school at which the clinical hours were completed